rysdev/shuffleFit/README.md

 but now all users have the option to delete their user data from the database.

-Admin have an added option to the add routines to the database.
+Admins have an added option to the add routines to the database.
 This page has three forms for adding either lower body, upper body or core exercise to the database.
 All fields are required for posting